kasukur/codedeploy/README.md

 ### Step 7.
 Create a pipeline in CodePipeline

-We are now ready to create and the pipeline.
+We are now ready to create the pipeline.
 In this step, we create a pipeline that runs automatically when code is pushed to your CodeCommit repository.

 **Create a CodePipeline pipeline**